Intent and Aims to Learning for English

-In Year 7 we encourage exploration of texts covering a wide range of historical eras, from Anglo-Saxon to modern day:
+In Year 7 we encourage exploration of texts covering a wide range of historical eras, from Early and Middle English to modern day:

-In Year 8 we introduce 19th century texts and the Gothic genre:
+In Year 8 we introduce further texts and genres including:

 In Year 9 we explore texts from overseas authors as well as preparing for the demands of the GCSE course by reading a range of non-fiction texts: